On this page:

-If you want any payment from your claim to be made to another person or company (for example, an agent, solicitor or finance company), please download and complete the Application for compensation - Motor Car Traders Guarantee Fund - Authority to pay (Word, 84KB).
+If you want any payment from your claim to be made to another person or company (for example, an agent, solicitor or finance company), please download and complete the Application for compensation - Motor Car Traders Guarantee Fund (Word, 120KB).

 Both you and the motor car trader have the right to appeal against a decision made by the Motor Car Traders Claims Committee.

 Appeals can be made to the Victorian Civil and Administrative Tribunal (VCAT) and must be lodged within 28 days of the committee's decision.

 For more information, contact VCAT on 1300 01 8228 (1300 01 VCAT) or visit the VCAT website.
 Calling this number costs the same as a local call.
 Additional charges may apply if you call from overseas, on a mobile or payphone.